 - Good and bad examples of portrayals of mental health and trauma in fiction so you can avoid common pitfalls in your own work

 - The use of sensitivity readers, beta readers, and critique partners

 - Your decision to include (or not) a content warning, trigger warning, or dear reader letter to help prepare your readers for potentially triggering content

-NOTE: This webinar is currently available for pre-order.When it launches on January 6, 2020, you will receive the link to download.
-If for some reason your checkout doesn’t work, please email Hannah directly at firstname.lastname@example.org.
+NOTE: Just click the button below to watch the webinar for free on YouTube.
+If for some reason it doesn’t work, please email Hannah directly at firstname.lastname@example.org.